NeuromorphicProcessorProject/snn_toolbox/docs/source/getting_started.rst

 Extending the toolbox
 ---------------------

-Have a look at the :doc:`pipeline </core/pipeline.py>` module to examine the complete pipeline of
+Have a look at the :py:func:`snntoolbox.core.pipeline.test_full` module to examine the complete pipeline of

     1. loading and testing a pretrained ANN,
     2. normalizing weights